 Last year the group's two key trading investments, Speirs Foods and Equipment Leasing and finance distributed cash to the Speirs Group parent in excess of the parent's cash operating costs.
 Accordingly, the directors declared and paid a 5 cents per ordinary share cash dividend to shareholders.
-The distributions from these two key trading investments has not been repeated, with the result that no final dividend will be declared and paid by the Company this year.
+The distribution from Speirs Foods has not been repeated, with the result that no final dividend will be declared and paid by the Company this year.